-If your filter still has algae, iron, calcium carbonate, and other minerals on it, then you will have to soak it again.
+If your filter still has algae, iron, calcium carbonate, and other minerals on it, you must soak it again.
 This time, soak it in a mixture of one part muriatic acid to twenty parts water.
 Place the filter into the mixture and let it soak until the bubbling stops completely.
 Then remove it from the mixture.

 Step eight: Rinse again

 Once removed from the mixture, rinse the cartridge filter thoroughly to ensure no muriatic acid is left on the filter.

 If your filter is still dirty after following these steps, it may be time to invest in a new cartridge filter.
 On average, cartridge filters must be replaced every 3-5 years.

 Step nine: Put back the cartridge filter

-Now that your filter is sparkling clean, place it back into its housing unit, ensuring all parts are in the correct place and that the filter is secured correctly.
+Now that your filter is sparkling clean, place it back into its housing unit, ensuring all parts are in the correct place and the filter is secured correctly.

 Step ten: Turn on the filtration system